Ivanka Trump describes her life as the daughter of a potential US president, running the Trump empire, and building her own brand

 So there’s no typical day, but I transition through the course of my business day by doing everything from construction meetings on the development project under construction to design meetings for an upcoming apparel delivery to acquisition meetings about projects we’re looking to acquire.
 It’s very diverse in terms of content, substance, and what I address on a typical day.

-From a productivity perspective, prioritisation is key.
-And it's very easy to focus on clearing the decks of minutia, especially when one's very busy.
-It's almost easy to want to sit down at your desk when you have a free five minutes and try to clear out some of the incoming emails rather than address things strategically and foundationally and deal with the most important objectives for you and the company.
+Trump: From a productivity perspective, prioritisation is key.
+And it’s very easy to focus on clearing the decks of minutia, especially when one’s very busy.
+It’s almost easy to want to sit down at your desk when you have a free five minutes and try to clear out some of the incoming emails rather than strip things strategically and foundationally and ask about what the most important objectives for you and the company are.
 To the extent I can, I try to maintain a laser focus on what needs to get done from a priority standpoint.

 And not just from an urgency standpoint, but from a value-added standpoint.
 So where can I add the most value?
 Where is my time best spent?

-Part of being able to make great decisions around that and to really grow a business and scale a business comes down to people.
-I spend a lot of time building teams at both businesses -- both The Trump Organisation and my own -- and thinking about who to hire to supplement the team and allow us to best achieve our goals.
+Part of being able to make great decisions around that and to really grow a business and scale a business, it also comes down to people.
+I spend a lot of time building teams at both businesses — both The Trump Organisation and my own — and thinking about who to hire to supplement the team and allow us to best achieve our goals.

 Hiring great people is almost the most important thing you can do as a leader because they enable you to scale, and they create better leverage for you and your time.